user-story-based-exercises/cms-core-creating-and-managing-content-in-wordpress/README.md

 # CMS | CORE | Creating and Managing Content in Wordpress

 ## User Story 1
-*As an Editor I want to activate the theme Twenty Twenty-Two, so that I can make use of block features.*
+*As an Editor I want to activate the theme Twenty Twenty-Five, so that I can make use of block features.*

 ### Acceptance Criteria
 - The theme Twenty Twenty-Two has been activated for the WordPress installation.